A-vd-E/Eget-spel/README.md

 ## Development Tools

-To help with the development process, AI tools such as GitHub Copilot and ChatGPT are used to assist with problem-solving, logic structuring, and code generation.
+To help with the development process, AI tools such as GitHub Copilot and ChatGPT are used to assist with problem-solving, logic structuring, code generation and documentation.